chi-collective/genparse/docs/getting_started.md

 - **model_name** (str): Name of the language model to use.
 See the README for the list of models currently supported by GenParse.
 - **grammar** (str): The grammar specification in Lark format.

-`InferenceSetup` accepts the following optional arguments:
+It accepts the following optional arguments:

 - **proposal_name** (str): The type of proposal to use.
 Options include 'character' and 'token'.
 Default is 'character'.
 - **num_processes** (int): The number of processes to use for parallel proposals.
 This can help speed up the inference process by utilizing multiple CPU cores.
 Default: min(mp.cpu_count(), 2)
 - **use_rust_parser** (bool): Whether to use the Rust implementation of the Earley parser for faster inference.
 If False, the Python implementation is used.
 Default to True.
 - **use_vllm** (bool or None): Whether to use VLLM for LLM next token probability computations.
 If None, VLLM is used when possible (i.e., if the vllm library is available and CUDA is enabled).
 Default is None.